Take Action on Cannabis Legislation in Maryland

 To support or oppose a certain bill, contact the original sponsors of the bill and your local representatives, to tell them your opinions.

-Session Bill Number Document Key Issue Bill Name Sponsored By
+Session Bill Number Document Key Issue Bill Name Sponsored By Contact Sponsor

-2025 Regular Session SB1023 DETAILS Employers cannot discriminate against fire and rescue public safety employees for medical cannabis use, with certain conditions Employment Discrimination - Fire and Rescue Public Safety Employees - Use of Medical Cannabis Carl Jackson (D)
+2026 Regular Session SB439 DETAILS The bill prohibits employers from discriminating against fire and rescue public safety employees who legally use medical cannabis with a valid physician certification, while still allowing employers to ban on-duty use or impairment, comply with federal law requirements, and requiring impaired employees to be reported to the State Emergency Medical Services Board.
+Employment Discrimination - Fire and Rescue Public Safety Employees - Use of Medical Cannabis Carl Jackson (D) Carl Jackson